-McIntire has a limited number of departmental scholarships available.
-To apply for a need- or merit-based scholarship, applicants must complete the departmental scholarship form as part of the online application.
-Scholarship applications are reviewed separately from the admissions process and are communicated after the Feb.
-1, 2019, deadline.
+To be considered for a need- or merit-based scholarship, applicants must complete the departmental scholarship form as part of the online application.
+Scholarship applications and decisions are reviewed and communicated separately from the admissions process.
 Roughly 25% of the current class received a departmental scholarship, with awards ranging from $2,500 to $25,000.

 Graduate Intern Positions

 Many students apply to work as Graduate Interns at McIntire.
 Applications are submitted the summer before you start graduate school and positions are paid on average $13 an hour.
-Opportunities include working with a professor (research, tutoring or assisting with a class), working for a specific McIntire office (Graduate Marketing & Admissions, Student Services & Academic Operations Office, or Commerce Career Services), or serving as a social media intern.
+Opportunities range from working with a professor (research, tutoring or assisting with a class) to working for a specific McIntire office (Graduate Marketing & Admissions, Student Services & Academic Operations Office, or Commerce Career Services).

-For a fee of $35 per semester, the University of Virginia offers an interest-free installment payment plan through QuikPay@UVA.
-Any excess credits are not refunded until the end of each semester.
+For a fee of $45 per semester, the University of Virginia offers an interest-free installment payment plan.
+To learn more, visit the Student Financial Services website.